-Districts across the country are using a multi-tiered system of support (MTSS) framework to create systems of care that ensure students get what they need, academically, behaviorally, socially, and emotionally.
+Districts across the country are using a multi-tiered system of supports (MTSS) framework to create systems of care that ensure students get what they need, academically, behaviorally, socially, and emotionally.

 MTSS, an acronym for “multi-tiered system of supports,” is an organizational framework used in education settings to ensure that all students’ needs are met through increasingly targeted interventions across three levels of support.
 As educators build intervention plans, they use data to help them make well-informed decisions that will produce the best outcomes for each student.

 In this comprehensive guide, we’ll take a deeper look at what makes up an MTSS, how it works, and some examples of schools and districts using the framework to support students and educators.